HesselM/rpicross_notes/7-xc-ros.md

     ```

 1. Create `catkin` workspace for the RPi-builds.
     > Note that this workspace is not located in the `~/rpi` or `~/rpi/rootfs` directories.
-Because ROS comes with its own environment management system, a seperate directory is created which is synced with the RPi in similar ways as `rootfs`.
-Most important is that the path of the workspace in the VM equals the path to which the workspace is synchronised on the RPi.
+Because ROS comes with its own environment management system, a seperate directory is created which is synced with the RPi in a similar way as `rootfs`.
+Most important is that the path of the workspace in the VM equals (`/home/pi/ros_catkin_ws_cross`) the path to which the workspace is synchronised on the RPi (which will be `/home/pi/ros_catkin_ws_cross`).

     ```
     XCS~$ mkdir -p ~/ros_catkin_ws_cross